Method-Security/networkscan/docs/docs/host.md

 ## Usage

-To discvoer active hosts on a network (this must be run as a privileged user):
+To discover active hosts on a network (this must be run as a privileged user):
 ```bash
 networkscan host discover  --target 192.168.0.0/24
 ```